toddshev/upenn-fintech-case-study/case-study.md

 * The company was originally funded at $265.3M with 12 investors, then was recently purchased for $1B by Empower, which was at a premium to the firm's valuation.

 ## Business Activities:
 ---
-What specific financial problem is the company or project trying to solve? - Many individuals have their assets scattered in different places, and don't have a holistic view of what they have, where the gaps are, and do not have a roadmap to plan their future.
+Many individuals have their assets scattered in different places, and don't have a holistic view of what they have, where the gaps are, and do not have a roadmap to plan their future.
 They also have the same problem on the other side of the balance sheet (liabilities), and do not understand the correlation between the two.

-Who is the company's intended customer?
 Virtually any individual is the target market.
 Ideally the individual should have investable assets, income, and the ability to save a portion of their income.
 For example the firm provides a free consultation if you link at least $100k in investable assets.
 They should also have basic technical skills, internet access, and a fundamental understanding of money.
-Is there any information about the market size of this set of customers?

-What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?).
-There are surprisingly few competitors in this space, as many people rely on financial advisors, or simply choose to forego analysis as it is time-consuming and fragmented.
+There are surprisingly few competitors directly in this space, as many people rely on financial advisors, or simply choose to forego analysis as it is time-consuming and fragmented.
+There is an abundance of asset management companies, and financial advisors, but those focused on providing clients with detailed analysis of all of their assets are still coming into view.
 Several of the competitors, such as Mint, provide some of this information, but their focus is more transactional.
 Providing needed visual tools and scenario analysis still has room for growth.

+## Technologies Used
+---
 * The firm uses a wide array of technologies, including:
-	**Javascript/Jquery/plugins** - for efficient and visually appealing client-side development **Node.js** - for full stack connectivity with the server side **Java** - reliable and stable server-side processing **Bootstrap** - a CSS template used for style and ux design **Google Cloud Platform**
+*	**Javascript/Jquery/plugins** - for efficient and visually appealing client-side development

+*	**Node.js** - for full stack connectivity with the server side

+	**Java** - reliable and stable server-side processing

+*	**Bootstrap** - a CSS template used for style and ux design

+*	**Google Cloud Platform**

-	**NGINX** - Load Balancing and Security
+*	**NGINX** - Load Balancing and Security

-	**C++** - all-purpose stable programming language
+*	**C++** - all-purpose stable programming language

-	**Moment.js** - Date and Time API for Javascript **Google Analytics/Optimizely** - for visitor and site tracking **DevOps - RequireJS** - a file and module loader for Javascript
+*	**Moment.js** - Date and Time API for Javascript

+*	**Google Analytics/Optimizely** - for visitor and site tracking

+*	**DevOps - RequireJS** - a file and module loader for Javascript

-* Additional Tools:
+*Additional Tools:*

-	**WordPress** - a popular blogging template
+*	**WordPress** - a popular blogging template

-	**G Suite** - Google's suite of cloud-computing and collaboration tools **Zendesk** - Customer service platform
+*	**G Suite** - Google's suite of cloud-computing and collaboration tools

+*	**Zendesk** - Customer service platform

-	**AdRoll** - Online advertising and marketing platform **Medium** - software engineering and consulting
+*	**AdRoll** - Online advertising and marketing platform

+*	**Medium** - software engineering and consulting

-## Landscape:
+## Landscape
 ---
-The primary domain is Personal Finance, though there are aspects of robo advising (as well as personal advising).
+The primary domain is Personal Finance, though there are aspects of robo advising (as well as personal advising and asset management).
 THe ultimate goal of the firm is to convert assets linked to assets under management.

 ### Trends
  Portfolio adjustments and automated investing have increased dramatically in the past decade.
 What started as direct deposit now includes automatic savings into retirement plans, as well as features such as rebalancing and tax loss harvesting.
 Online trading has become cheaper and more accessible to more people.
 The rise of ETFs, which are now outperforming mutual funds, has also reduced costs and given investors more control over their portfolios.
 With online trading becoming ubiquitous and more players entering the market such as Questrade and Virtual Brokers, larger banks have been forced to reduce their fees to stay competitive.